top of page

 Those who think that work outputs consist primarily of knowledge and experience are mistaken.

-Authors and author groups also pour their ✴️ favourite systems and ✴️ favourite connections into their work outputs.
+Authors and author groups also pour their ✴️ favourite systems and ✴️ favourite connections - with all their characteristics, strengths and weaknesses - into their work outputs.

 So what is the 'personality of an organisation'?